mebusy/notes/dev_notes/AI_CS188.md

 ### Admissible Heuristics

 - Inadmissible (pessimistic) heuristics break optimality by trapping good plans on the fringe
+    - good plan won't be expanded because the heuristic is holding it back
 - Admissible (optimistic) heuristics slow down bad plans but never outweigh true costs

 - A heuristic *h* is **admissible** (optimistic) if:
     - 0 <= h(n) <= h\*(n)
     - where h\*(n) is the true cost to a nearest goal
 - Coming up with admissible heuristics is most of what’s involved in using A\* in practice

 <h2 id="3073e988edee383f5983f6a7fc2212a2"></h2>